 Now, just for a little fun here is a blooper reel of some of the things we have tried, or found that simply did not work… again there are probably more that I will remember, so continue to watch this space…

-What did I use it for?: I was working on a mansperiment (that I am still trying to get right) on killing weeds in thegarden.
-I was told that Clove essential oil was good for killing weeds – which was backed up by some research I did.
+What did I use it for?
+I was working on a mansperiment (that I am still trying to get right) on killing weeds in the garden.
+I was told that Clove essential oil was good for killing weeds, which was backed up by some research I did.

-What did I use it for?: Same mansperiment on killing weeds in the garden.
+What did I use it for?
+Same mansperiment on killing weeds in the garden.
 It has clove and cinnamon in it so thought why not?

-What did it do?: Oh it killed the weed… and all the grass in a 2 foot radius.
-It may have been the vinegar with it – I tried with water and vinegar but I haven’t been game to use it since.
+What did it do?
+Oh it killed the weed… and all the grass in a 2 foot radius.
+It may have been the vinegar with it.
+I tried with water and vinegar but I haven’t been game to use it since.
 I guess it was a success.

-What did it do?: Nothing.
+What did it do?
+Nothing.

 Rosemary and Lemongrass

-What did I use it for?: We put it in the diffuser as we were told it was an amazing aroma – “Will remind you of Sunday” we were told
+What did I use it for?
+We put it in the diffuser as we were told it was an amazing aroma.
+“Will remind you of Sunday” we were told

-What did it do?: It made us want to wish that Sunday never existed! – It is horrendous – don’t do it to yourselves!
+What did it do?
+It made us want to wish that Sunday never existed!
+It is horrendous.
+Don’t do it to yourselves!

-So there you have it! – these are the oils that we commonly use around here.
+So there you have it!
+These are the oils that we commonly use around here.
 As you can probably tell, we are constantly playing with them either for my posts or just cos that’s what my wife likes to do.
 So I promise to update this post from time to time with any new ones that work for us or at the very least, things that we would not wish on anybody…

-Note: All prices listed are in Australian Dollars ($AUD) – To see prices for other areas, select the relevant country flag at the top of the page.
-If you make a purchase from this page, there is a very good chance that I make a commission from it – these commissions do not increase your sales price.
+Note: If you make a purchase from this page, there is a very good chance that I make a commission from it – these commissions do not increase your sale price.